myltik/azure-docs.ru-ru/articles/storsimple/storsimple-manage-alerts.md

 <properties
-   pageTitle="Просмотр оповещений StorSimple и управление ими | Microsoft Azure" description="Описание условий срабатывания оповещений StorSimple и уровней их серьезности, описание порядка настройки отправки уведомлений об оповещениях, а также того, как использовать службу диспетчера StorSimple для управления оповещениями." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="View and manage StorSimple alerts | Microsoft Azure" description="Describes StorSimple alert conditions and severity, how to configure alert notifications, and how to use the StorSimple Manager service to manage alerts." services="storsimple" documentationCenter="NA" authors="SharS"